sous-chefs/jenkins/CONTRIBUTING.md

 - [Testing](#testing)
 - [Prerequisites](#prerequisites)

-Please also keep try to:
+Please also keep in mind:

 - Be patient as not all items will be tested or reviewed immediately by the core team.
 - Be receptive and responsive to feedback about your additions or changes.
 The core team and/or other community members may make suggestions or ask questions about your change.
 This is part of the review process, and helps everyone to understand what is happening, why it is happening, and potentially optimizes your code.